- A course focused on literary study, with an emphasis on oral literary traditions and narrative field trips

 MAster's (ft/pt; 180 credits)

-A full-time (1 year) or part-time programme (2 years, UK students only) with 4 x 30 credit modules and 1 x 60 credit dissertation or major project module.
+A full-time (1 year) or part-time programme (2 years) with 4 x 30 credit modules and 1 x 60 credit dissertation or major project module.
 The taught (30 credit) modules are six weeks’ long.
 Teaching at Dartington is concentrated into two-week periods for each of the first four modules, with supported e-learning and independent learning inbetween.

 PLEASE NOTE: We are not accepting new part-time applications for a September 2021 start as we have a large number of part-time students already pursuing the course.
 We expect to reopen part-time applications for September 2022.